 If you want to change the device's firmware, or update iOS, or your iPhone, iPod touch, iPad won’t even show up in iTunes, or your iPhone, iPad, iPod doesn’t response, you can downgrade your iOS.
 Then you need to put iPhone/iPad/iPod in recovery mode.
 Once your device is in recovery mode, you can proceed to the restoration process.

-How to put iOS device into recovery mode?
+How to Put iPhone, iPad, iPod touch into recovery mode?

 Step 2: Turn off the device.
 Press and hold the "Home" and "Sleep" buttons on your iPhone at the same time until your device screen goes black.